-It is also important to note that it could take a generation for the transformative impacts of TCC investment to be quantitatively measured.
+It is important to note that it could take a generation for the transformative impacts of TCC investment to be observed quantitatively.
 Urban tree canopy, for example, can take 40 years to grow to maturity.
 Similarly, a career transition can require close to a decade (or more) of education and skill building.
-Thus, at the end of a relatively short evaluation period (May 2021 through September 2024), changes in impact indicators may be too small to draw any statistically valid conclusions.
+Thus, at the end of the evaluation period (September 2028), changes in impact indicators may be too small to draw any statistically valid conclusions.
 Nonetheless, the LCI evaluation team will update impact indicators annually for the sake of maintaining a complete time series.
-See Appendix 6, page 63, for the latest indicator data the LCI has collected.
+See Appendix 6, page 70, for the latest indicator data the LCI has collected.

-Qualitative Methods for Evaluating TCC
+Qualitative Methods for Evaluating Stockton Rising

-Many of the potential benefits of TCC will likely be missed by the quantitative methods previously described.
-For example, improvements in well-being, community capacity to tackle new challenges, and communication across diverse stakeholder groups are difficult to describe in numerical terms.
-Thus, in order to capture some of the nuanced effects that TCC may have at the individual and community level, the LCI evaluation team will be analyzing qualitative data collected from surveys, interviews, and focus groups.7
+Many of the effects of Stockton Rising cannot be fully captured by the quantitative methods previously described.
+For example, improvements in individual well-being and community capacity to tackle new challenges are difficult to describe in numerical terms.
+Thus, in order to capture some of the more nuanced effects of Stockton Rising, the LCI evaluation team is posing questions directly to stakeholders about their lived experiences vis-a-vis surveys and interviews.

-The LCI evaluation team will prioritize the use of qualitative data collection instruments to examine the aspects of TCC that are particularly novel relative to other grant programs.
-Specifically, the LCI evaluation team will collect qualitative data about the rollout of the transformative plans and the collaborative stakeholder structure.
+The LCI evaluation team will prioritize the use of qualitative data collection instruments to examine the aspects of the TCC model that are particularly novel relative to other grant programs.
+Specifically, the LCI evaluation team will collect qualitative data about the roll out of the transformative plans and the Collaborative Stakeholder Structure.

-Communicating the Effects of TCC
+Communicating the Effects of Stockton Rising